-11. DRUG AND ALCOHOL SCREEN EXAM CONS SENT FORM Employee Name Social Security No Date of Birth / / M F Date / / Time e am/pm Name of Supervisor/Agent Requesting Exam Name of Appointing Authority or Designee Authoriz ing Testing Medical Consent: I consent to an examination and the collection and the release of the test results by laboratory as requested by the (Appointing Authorization to Release Information: I authorize the testing facility, to release any a exam and testing procedure to the (Appointing and all medical information obtained during this Authority).
-Acknowledgment: I acknowledge that I was given and/or have s Testing in the Workplace Policy. een the State of Minnesota's Drug and Alcohol I acknowledge that the results of this Drug as status as stated in the policy. nd Alcohol Testing may affect my employment counter or prescription medications (if none, wr , Other information relevant to the reliability of, or e state). xplanation for, a positive test result (if none, so Employee's Signature Witnessed By: Dated: Dated:
+1. DRUG AND ALCOHOL SCREEN EXAM CONSENT FORM

+Employee Name Social Security No

+Date of Birth / / Date / / Time am/pm

+Name of Supervisor/Agent Requesting Exam

+Name of Appointing Authority or I Designee Authorizing Testing

+Medical Consent:

+and the release of the test results he collection of blood and urine specimens by laboratory as requested by the (Appointing once of alcohol and/or drugs, if any.

+Authorization to Release Inform nation:

+I authorize the testing facility, to exam and testing procedure to the release any and all medical information obtained during this e (Appointing Authority).

+Acknowledgment:

+I acknowledge that I was given a Testing in the Workplace Policy. and/or have seen the State of Minnesota's Drug and Alcoho

+I acknowledge that the results o status as stated in the policy. of this Drug and Alcohol Testing may affect my employmen

+I am currently taking or have recounter or prescription medication ecently (within the last month) taken the following over-thens (if none, write "none").

+Other information relevant to the so state). reliability of, or explanation for, a positive test result (if none

+Employee's Signature Witnessed By:

+ated: Dated: